Use Your Football Knowledge To Pick Valuable Footballers

 Buying A Player

 Each player in the list has a value.
 For example, the Wayne Rooney share price may be listed as £5.
 This means you'll need to buy shares at £5 each.
-You can buy as many shares in Rooney as you like, or just buy one, or spread the risk and buy different players.
+You can buy as many shares in Rooney as you like, or just buy one, or spread the risk and buy different players as long as you don't trade more than 100 shares in a single transaction.

 What Changes The Price Of Players?